DancingPhoenix88/phaser-features-test/README.md

 Then the popularity of Phaser has my attention, and especially PixiJS, Qici and PhaserEditor.

 This project is used to test Phaser features so that I can understand how efficiently it works.

-Final report was presented here: https://www.slideshare.net/chipchipknight/introduce-phaser
+Final report was presented here: [Slideshare - Introduce phaser](https://www.slideshare.net/chipchipknight/introduce-phaser)

 ## Description
 The game is inspired by [DOTS](https://www.dots.co/).